-A warm welcome to the Long Night of Munich’s Museums
+Welcome to the Long Night of Munich Museums

 Your Team from Münchner Kultur GmbH

-By the way, the motif for this year’s poster comes from the Museum Fünf Kontinente - you can find more information here.
+This year‘s motif, by the way, comes from the Bayerischen Nationalmuseum (Bavarian National Museum) – you can find more details here.

 GREETING FROM THE MINISTER